Minal R. Patel, Ph.D., M.P.H

 Research Interests & Projects

-- Financial toxicity with managing chronic disease and cost-related non-adherence; the design and evaluation of behavioral interventions to improve patient-provider communication around these burdens, access to care and social determinants, and adherence to treatment regimens.
+- Financial toxicity with managing chronic disease and cost-related non-adherence; the design and evaluation of behavioral interventions to improve patient-provider communication around these burdens, access to care and unmet social needs, and adherence to treatment regimens.

-- Health insurance literacy and care navigation in health disparity populations.
+- Health insurance, health, and financial literacy, and care navigation in health disparity populations.

 - Patel MR, Vichich J, Lang I, Lin J, Zheng K. Developing an evidence-base of best practices for integrating computerized systems into the exam room: a systematic review.
 Journal of the American Medical Informatics Association, 2016 Aug 18. pii: ocw121. doi: 10.1093/jamia/ocw121.
 [Epub ahead of print]